StickDude10/B.Sc.-I.T.-Sem-VI-Project/README.md

 ### Windows

-1. Download the Mystic Trails ZIP file from the `releases`.
+1. Download the Mystic Trails ZIP file from `releases`.
 2. Extract the ZIP folder to a location of your choice.
 3. Run the executable (.exe) inside the extracted folder to start the game